Moustafa-Eid/ResistorGuide_App/README.md

 The method of calculation for this function of the app was inspired by Claudio Girardi's Resistor Calculator found here:

 https://www.qsl.net/in3otd/parallr.html

+# Usage:

+To edit and run this app, you will need a flutter compatible IDE.

+First create a flutter project

+Then replace these files with the ones in this github repo
+* /lib
+* /images
+* /Sets
+* /icons

+Then save and run and that is all you need to edit this code